 ‘Tis that time of season when freshly relocated expatriates have more or less settled into the surroundings and situation of their newly chosen home countries.
 Let’s be honest – even in some of the biggest expat hubs such as Shanghai, or Moscow, and even after some time spent acclimatizing, foreigners are still quite easy to spot.
-Therefore, to help first timers adjust to their new lives in our countries of operations, Move One’s relocation specialists have produced a list of very useful tips for a different location every week.Things newbie expats in Dubai need to know: Daily Culture
+Therefore, to help first timers adjust to their new lives in our countries of operations, Move One’s relocation specialists have produced a list of very useful tips for expats relocating to Dubai, one of our locaitons of operation.

 - Workers will always call you sir/madam and will always respond to anything you say with “yes sir/madam”.
 This does not always mean they have understood your request